 They are also popular in the west, although not yet to the same extent.
 One of the great limiting factors on milk kefir popularity is the fact that there are many people out there who do not enjoy “milky foods”, or simply cannot digest them.

 Water kefir grains provide all of the same health benefits as milk kefir, whilst being much more versatile!
 It is fun to experiment with them and see just how much they can do.
 Many water kefir enthusiasts also enjoy brewing their grains with grape juice or coconut water, since it opens up whole new avenues of recipes that can be made with the finished drinks.

 Many probiotics – the types of foods that, like kefir, contain helpful bacteria – are made from milk products.
 Pro-biotic yoghurts are great, but not if you don’t like yoghurt!

 Water kefir grains allow you to make probiotic foods without always having to involve dairy, which is something milk kefir grains cannot achieve.
-They can be brewed into drinks (starting with almost any sugary liquid) or simply eaten, and can benefit almost anyone.
+They can be brewed into drinks (starting with almost any sugary liquid) or simply eaten (see also: how to eat 1000 calories a day), and can benefit almost anyone.

 How useful was this post?

 Average rating / 5.
 Vote count:

 We are sorry that this post was not useful for you!